 Action #1: Formally adopt the Aquatic Plant Management Plan.

-Objective: To provide foundation for long-term native plant community conservation and stewardship and to be prepared for response to AIS introductions.
+Objective: To continue with long-term native plant community conservation and stewardship and to be prepared for response to AIS introductions.

 Monitoring: The Lake Association and Town Lakes Committee oversee activity.